Galanthus nivalis L.

 Bloom Time: Between January and April

-Galanthus nivalis is a perennial, herbaceous plant up to 6 inches (15 cm) tall.
-The leaves are narrow, and grey-green in color.
-The plant flower in mid to late winter and it is one of the first sign of spring.
-The flowers are white, solitary, nodding, fragrant, up to 1 inch (2.5) cm long.
+Galanthus nivalis is a perennial herbaceous plant that grows up to 6 inches (15 cm) tall.
+The leaves are narrow and grey-green.
+The plant blooms in mid to late winter, and it is one of the first signs of spring.
+Flowers are solitary, fragrant, white, nodding, and up to 1 inch (2.5) cm long.
 The inner segments are marked with green at the tip.

 USDA hardiness zone 3a to 8b: from −40 °F (−40 °C) to 20 °F (−6.7 °C).